50 things you need to know before traveling to Spain

 Mosque-Cathedral of Cordoba

-#9 Spaniards are known to have a different approach to daily life from other Europeans… Typically, the day starts late, they have lunch only between 1 and 3 pm, dine very late (around 10 pm) and take the famous afternoon nap known as the siesta!
-I don’t know about you guys but I think I’m going to take on this lifestyle 馃檪
+#9 Spaniards are known to have a different approach to daily life from other Europeans… Typically, the day starts late, they have lunch only between 1 and 3 pm, dine very late (around 10 pm), and take the famous afternoon nap known as the siesta!
+I don’t know about you guys, but I wouldn’t mind taking on this lifestyle 🙂

 facts travel in Spain